minetest-mods/technic/manual.md

 machines are electrically powered, but burning fuel remains a way to generate electrical power.
 Coal is also used, usually in dust form, as an ingredient in alloying recipes, wherever elemental carbon is required.

+Lead is special ore and part of the Technic Mod.
+It is  found from elevation +16 downwards, and its abundance decreases upto -128.
+After that there is no variation in its abundance.
+Lead is used mainly for crafting RE battery (technic:battery) and now Lead Block is used as a main component of HV nuclear reactor layout instead of stainless steel block.

+Sulfur is a part of Technic mod itself.
+It is mainly found around lava caverns though not all lava caves have this mineral.
+So, there is some randomness to its generation.

 Iron is part of the basic Minetest game.
 It is found from elevation +2 downwards, and its abundance increases in stages as one descends,